 Jerod has been named Ohio’s Best Anchor (news, weather or sports) six times by the Associated Press.
 He and the NBC4 sports team have won numerous awards for their coverage of local sports.
 Jerod previously worked at WSAZ-TV in Huntington, West Virginia, and KSNT-TV in Topeka, Kansas.

 Jerod’s a proud dad of sons Brady and Tyler, who are both diagnosed with autism.
 Jerod launched a campaign at the station to promote autism acceptance and to raise money for research and educational programs.

-He anchors NBC4‘s “The Autism Puzzle,” which features compelling local stories about people living with autism and the resources available for affected people and their families.
-Smalley and the station have earned four regional Emmy Awards for The Autism Puzzle.
-Jerod gave the keynote address at the 2011 Autism Speaks National Leadership Conference and he works closely with Autism Speaks’ efforts in Columbus.
+He anchors NBC4‘s “The Autism Puzzle,” which features compelling local stories about people living with autism.
+He and the station have earned four regional Emmy Awards for “The Autism Puzzle.”
+Jerod serves on the committee for Walk Now For Autism Speaks in Columbus and is a board member of OCALI and the OHSAA.

 Follow Jerod on Twitter @JerodNBC4 or email him at firstname.lastname@example.org.